-Disclosures can be made directly to the ESFA for issues in academies, colleges, or with public funding by contacting complaints.ESFA@education.gov.uk
+Disclosures can be made directly to the DfE for issues in academies, colleges, or with public funding by contacting customer.complaints@education.gov.uk and more information can be found at Blowing the whistle to the Department for Education - GOV.UK.

-Disclosures can be made directly to the DfE for broader education concerns, such as those within an early years or local authority setting by contacting whistleblowing@education.gov.uk
+Disclosures can be made directly to the DfE for broader education concerns, such as those within an early years or local authority setting by contacting whistleblowing@education.gov.uk.

 Advice is available online from the independent charity 'Protect' who can provide free and confidential advice for employees and employers alike on raising concerns.
-Guidance can be found at https://protect-advice.org.uk/
+Guidance can be found at https://protect-advice.org.uk/.